SkillLaSkill/SYSC3110-Project/README.md

 <B>Distribution of Work</B>
-Ben - Updated the UML diagram and worked on the Controller and Graph Dan - Updated the UML diagram and worked on the UnitTests Josh - Worked on the View and decoupling Node into Graph Thomas - Worked on the Model, Controller, Transfer and Master(changes were incorperated into Controller)
+Ben - Updated the UML diagram and worked on the Controller and Graph Dan - Created the UML diagram and worked on the UnitTests Josh - Worked on the View and decoupling Node into Graph Thomas - Worked on the Model, Controller, Transfer and Master(changes were incorperated into Controller)